CanopusFalling/pinknic/content/_index.md

-Sheffield Pinknic is an event run by LGBT Sheffield, currently it is not known if it will run in the summer of 2025.
-This domain was left to be unregistered so I bought it up and am hosting this as a placeholder website.
-I intend to either get the domain back to the organisers or keep hold of it and turn this website into a blog about the history of the event so we don't loose the history.

-If you are one of the organisers and would like this domain back or would like to get involved in creating a replacement to go here please reach out to me.
-I would love to interview people on their experiences with pinknic, how it was to run the event and what went into it each year.
+Sheffield Pinknic was a vibrant annual LGBT event in Sheffield, launched in 2013, with its last confirmed run in 2024.
+All available information suggests it is **not running in 2025** but I've been unable to confirm this with the organisers of the event.

+I acquired pinknic.co.uk when it became unregistered, aiming to either return it to the original organisers or transform this site into a comprehensive archive of Pinknic's history if there was nobody left to take it back.
+I believe it's important to preserve the legacy of what was once Sheffield's largest yearly LGBT event and keep this site in place in case it should return.

+Are you an organiser?
+I'd be delighted to return the domain to you and offer any assistance to help the event continue.
+Please [reach out](/contact).

+In the meantime, I'm building a public archive of Pinknic information.
+If you have photos, stories, or anything to contribute, please [get in touch](/contact)!

 Hosted By [Canopy Falls](https://canopyfalls.com)